-The Highland City Library Materials Selection Policy exists to serve as a guide in the selection of materials and to inform the public about the principles upon which selections are made.
+The Highland City Library Collection Development Policy exists to serve as a guide in the selection of materials and to inform the public about the principles upon which selections are made.

 Principles of Selection